Steven & Alexandra Cohen Foundation Inc

 How to Apply

-How Grants Are Awarded: The foundation's leadership team identifies organizations that align with their strategic priorities through research, site visits (including their national Giving Tour), personal connections, and the lived experiences of the founders.
-Alexandra Cohen has emphasized that "our giving has always been inspired by our personal connections and own lived experiences."
+How Grants Are Awarded: The foundation's leadership team identifies organisations that align with their strategic priorities through research, site visits (including their national Giving Tour), personal connections, and the lived experiences of the founders.
+Alexandra Cohen has emphasised that "our giving has always been inspired by our personal connections and own lived experiences."

-Eligibility: Organizations must be U.S.-based 501(c)(3) nonprofit organizations.
+Eligibility: Organisations must be U.S.-based 501(c)(3) nonprofit organisations.
 The foundation does not make grants to individuals.

 No Direct Mail: As part of their sustainability initiative, the foundation does not accept direct mail solicitations.